-Parents can request clothing changes if they disagree with the school uniform policy.
-But, your children can get disciplined for breaking school uniform rules.
+Parents can request clothing changes if they disagree with the school uniform policy UK.
+But, be aware that your children can get disciplined for breaking school uniform rules.

 SCHOOL UNIFORMS: This guide has information about the uniform policy for most schools.
 Parents will find extra details on support for paying for the kit.